FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 	These tetrahedral quadrature formulae come from [http://www.cs.kuleuven.be/~nines/research/ecf/mtables.html](http://www.cs.kuleuven.be/~nines/research/ecf/mtables.html)

 !!! note
-	By default, we use the formula which is exact for polynomials of degree $5$ on triangles or edges (in bold in three tables). $\codered$
+	By default, we use the formula which is exact for polynomials of degree $5$ on triangles or edges (in bold in three tables).

 This possible to add an own quadrature formulae with using plugin `:::freefem qf11to25` on segment, triangle or Tetrahedron.